JackoboLeChocobo/GB_GBC_Dumper/README.md

 # GB(C) Dumper

-Fork of the project "arduinogbdump" ( Author : Andrew Clark (FL4SHK) - https://github.com/fl4shk/arduinogbdump ).
-GB(C) Dumper will allow you to dump your GB/GBC real cartridges to obtain their ROM.
+Fork of the project "arduinogbdump" ( Author : Andrew Clark (FL4SHK) - https://github.com/fl4shk/arduinogbdump ), GB(C) Dumper will allow you to dump your GB/GBC real cartridges to obtain their ROM.

-The required hardwares are :a **supported** Arduino, a N64 controller, a N64 Transfer Pak and a pull-up resistor.
+The required hardwares are : a **supported** Arduino, a N64 controller, a N64 Transfer Pak and a pull-up resistor.

 ## Modifications applied
 - Software : Cleaning code